-Rubric (Weekly Reflections, Moodle Discussion Discussions, Observation, & Interview) Exemplary Criteria Proficient Criteria Progressing Emerging (Does the content in the paper or writing assignment demonstrate an understanding of the important knowledge the paper/assignment is intended to demonstrate?) - 25% and application of concepts and issues presented in the course (e.g., insightful interpretations or analyses; accurate and perceptive parallels, ideas, opinions, and conclusions) showing that the student has absorbed the general principles and ideas presented and makes inferences about the concepts/issues or connects to them to other ideas; rich and relevant examples; thought-provoking ideas and interpretations, original thinking, new perspectives; original and critical thinking; and mastery and thoughtful/accurate application of knowledge and skills or strategies presented in the course. application of the concepts and issues presented in the course, demonstrating that the student has absorbed the general principles and ideas presented; relevant examples; thought-provoking ideas and interpretations, some original thinking; and critical thinking; and mastery and application of knowledge and skills or strategies presented in the course. presented in the course, and, while generally accurate, displays some omissions and/or errors; and/or few and/or irrelevant examples; and/or few if any thought-provoking ideas, little original thinking; and/or "regurgitated" knowledge rather than critical thinking; little mastery of skills and/or numerous errors when using the knowledge, skills, or strategies presented in the course. presented in the course and/or application is inaccurate and contains many omissions and/or errors; and/or no examples or irrelevant examples; and/or no thought-provoking ideas or original thinking; and/or no critical thinking; and/or many critical errors when applying knowledge, skills, or strategies presented in the course.
+Writt en Assignment Ru bric (Human Growt th & Development I Paper) CACREP Standards Exemplary Criteria Proficient Criteria Progressing Criteria Emerging Criteria understanding of each of the following: of concepts and issues presented in the course (insightful interpretations/ analyses; accurate & perceptive ideas, opinions, & conclusions) showing that the student has absorbed the general principles and ideas presented and makes inferences about the concepts/issues or connects to them to other ideas; rich and relevant examples; thought-provoking ideas and interpretations, original thinking, new ideas; original and critical thinking; and mastery & thoughtful/ accurate app. of knowledge and skills presented in the course. the concepts and issues presented in the course, demonstrating that the student has absorbed the general principles and ideas presented; relevant examples; thought-provoking ideas and interpretations, some original thinking; and critical thinking; and mastery and application of knowledge and skills or strategies presented in the course. issues presented in the course, and, while generally accurate, displays some omissions and/or errors; and/or few and/or irrelevant examples; and/or few if any thought-provoking ideas, little original thinking; and/or "regurgitated" knowledge rather than critical thinking; little mastery of skills and/or numerous errors when using the knowledge, skills, or strategies presented in the course. issues presented in the course and/or application is inaccurate and contains many omissions and/or errors; and/or no examples or irrelevant examples; and/or no thought-provoking ideas or original thinking; and/or no critical thinking; and/or many critical errors when applying knowledge, skills, or strategies presented in the course.